824380210/xcat_book/shared_IO_linpack.md

 rpower all reset

 ```
-## 5:   update the opensm.conf to all compute node
+## 5:   after all node up and running , update the opensm.conf to all compute node

 ```
  [root@mgt ~]# cat opensm.conf